Cat5TV/pinecraft/README.md

 Creative mode strips away the survival aspects of Minecraft and allows players to easily create and destroy structures and mechanisms with the inclusion of an infinite use of blocks and flying.

+**Adventure**

+Adventure mode lets you and your family/friends run around and explore, but you can't place or break blocks.

 We're open to suggestions.
 Let us know what you'd like to see.